Tractor Monkeys

-Tractor Monkeys is an Australian comedic television quiz show hosted by Merrick Watts.
+locations MelbourneTractor Monkeys is an Australian comedic television quiz show hosted by Merrick Watts.
 Seventeen episodes screened on ABC1 in 2013.

 Format

 The show features two teams of guest panellists, one led by comedian Dave O'Neil and the other by radio presenter Katie "Monty" Dimond.
 They compete in rounds of questions and games about trends, fads and social phenomena.
 The show also included a second screen experience via an ABC Companion Pad app for iPad.